Chairman’s corporate governance statement

 It was recognised that there continues to be more regulation of which Directors need to be aware.
 The Board will continue to ensure that Directors receive appropriate support to keep up to date.

-In 2017 the CEO completed an Institute of Directors course in Company Direction.
+In 2017 the Chief Executive Officer completed an Institute of Directors course in Company Direction.

-In 2018 the CEO undertook one to one Executive Coaching and as part of that coaching anonymised feedback was taken from key stakeholders which in turn was discussed with the CEO.
+In 2018 the Chief Executive Officer undertook one to one Executive Coaching and as part of that coaching anonymised feedback was taken from key stakeholders which in turn was discussed with the Chief Executive Officer.

 PRINCIPLE 8: Promote a culture that is based on ethical values and behaviours

 The Company is committed to achieving the highest possible ethical standards in conducting its business.
 The Company expects all employees and Directors to maintain the same high standards.
 To achieve these ends, Microsaic encourages freedom of expression and speech.